California Bus Accident Kills One, Injures 30

 According to CHP investigators, there was evidence at both crash sites suggesting that driver fatigue may have been a factor in both accidents.
 They did not say whether they planned to issue citations or warrants, or if drugs or alcohol may have been involved.
 The Yellow Arrow LLC operating license is current and had experienced no reported accidents over the past two years.

 This crash occurred on the same highway, and about 90 miles away from an accident last April, in which a FedEx tractor-trailer crashed into a charter bus carrying high school students, killing ten of them.

 The investigation of this accident will include a number of factors.
 The most obvious will have to do with the condition of the driver.
 If he was fatigued, he may have been driving beyond federally mandated limits, and shouldn’t have been behind the wheel.
 The previous accident earlier in the morning may have indicated a problem with either the bus or the driver; that will have to be examined.
 Sometimes, the driver is not properly trained.
 Other times, tour bus companies put their bottom lines ahead of passenger safety and force drivers to their limits and beyond.

 Quite often, bus accidents can result in major changes in the lives of the victims and their families, so investigators will have to uncover and examine all relevant facts.
-If you or a loved one has been injured or killed in an accident involving a charter bus, please contact the Texas Bus Accident Injury Lawyers at Hill Law Firm as soon as possible, so that we conduct a thorough investigation and help you protect your rights.
+If you or a loved one has been injured or killed in an accident involving a charter bus, please contact the Texas Bus Accident Injury Lawyer at Hill Law Firm as soon as possible, so that we conduct a thorough investigation and help you protect your rights.